epiverse-trace/finalsize/README.md

 coverage](https://codecov.io/gh/epiverse-trace/finalsize/branch/main/graph/badge.svg)](https://app.codecov.io/gh/epiverse-trace/finalsize?branch=main)
 <!-- badges: end -->

-*finalsize* provides calculations for the final size of an epidemic outbreak in a population with demographic variation in contact patterns, and variation within and between age groups in their susceptibility to disease.
+*finalsize* provides calculations for the final size of an epidemic in a population with demographic variation in contact patterns, and variation within and between age groups in their susceptibility to disease.

 *finalsize* can help provide rough estimates of the effectiveness of pharmaceutical interventions in the form of immunisation programmes, or